PaulichP/VK-Communities-Parser/README.md

 The program utilizes the VKontakte API for fetching posts from VK communities.
 Special thanks to the developers of `requests` and `demoji` libraries for their valuable contributions.

-## Disclaimer
+---

-This program is provided as-is without any warranty.
+**Disclaimer**: This program is provided as-is without any warranty.
 Use it responsibly and respect the terms and conditions of the VKontakte platform.